jkachurek/cuna-challenge/docs/checklist.md

 ## Stretch Goals
 - [ ] Include show/hide button for password fields
-- [ ] Success message for account creation page
+- [x] Success message for account creation page
-  - Hide form, show success message on submission
-- [ ] Create generic form hook that can spit out field props and valid state and such given a list of field names and an array of warnings
+- [x] Create generic form hook that can spit out field props and valid state and such given a list of field names and an array of warnings

-## Annoyances
-- [ ] Field validation error should not change horizontal margin of application form